gitlabhq/omnibus-gitlab/doc/settings/database.md

 [PostgreSQL versions shipped with Omnibus GitLab](../package-information/postgresql_versions.md).
 The following section details their update policy.

+#### GitLab 12.10 and later

+On upgrades, we will be automatically upgrading the database to 11.x unless specifically opted out as described above.

+Users can also manually upgrade using `gitlab-ctl pg-upgrade`.

 #### GitLab 12.8 and later

 **As of GitLab 12.8, PostgreSQL 9.6.17, 10.12, and 11.7 are shipped with